-The importance of flow visualization should not be underestimated. time and effort can be wasted searching for a maximum ground level concentration in complex terrain using a probe and some sort of analyzer, whereas visual observations of smoke or dye would narrow the area to be searched tremendously.
+The importance of flow visualization should not be underestimated.
+Much time and effort can be wasted searching for a maximum ground level concentration in complex terrain using a probe and some sort of analyzer, whereas visual observations of smoke or dye would narrow the area to be searched tremendously.
 Fixed rakes are frequently positioned downwind of a hill to sample the vertical and lateral concentration profiles; but unless it is known a priori about where the plume will be, the data collected will not be highly useful and the experiment may have to be run again.
 With flow visualization, it is obvious at a glance, for example, whether a plume is going over or around a hill, whereas extensive point-by-point measurements would be required otherwise.
 Flow visualization can also be of great help in the interpretation and understanding of quantitative data.
-Hot-wire anemometry, in spite of its increased sophistication and reliability in recent years, still cannot tell us the direction of flow (there is a + 180° ambiguity) and reverse flows commonly exist downwind of bluff obstacles.
+Hot wire anemometry, ir spite of its increased sophistication and reliability in recent years, still carnot tell us the direction of flow (there is a \pm 180° ambiguity) and reverse flows commonly exist downwind of bluff obstacles.
 Finally, some quantitative results may also be obtained from flow visualization.
-For example, Hunt and Snyder (1980) used flow visualization to measure the displacement of streamlines by a hill, the surface streamline patterns, the increase of velocity or speed-up over the top of the hill, for understanding lee waves, hydraulic jumps, and separated flow regions downwind of the hill, and for extending
+For example, Hunt and Snyder (1979) used flow visualization to measure the displacement of streamlines by a hill, the surface streamline patterns, the increase of velocity or speed up over the top of the hill, for understanding lee waves, hydraulic jumps, and separated flow regions downwind of the hill, and for extending

 Drazin's (1961) theory to determine whether plumes from upwind sources would pass over the top or impact on the surface and pass round the sides of the hill in stratified flow.
-Also, different colored dyes emitted from different elevations on the hill surface showed oscillations in the wake that were anticorrelated at different elevations; this kind of information would have been difficult to obtain through other means.
+Also, different colored dyes emitted from different elevations on the hill surface showed oscillations in the wake that were anticorrelated at different elevations; this kind of information would have teen difficult to obtain through other means.

-4.2.2 Quantitative Measurements
+4.2 QUANTITATIVE MEASUREMENTS

 Quantitative measurements of flow speeds are more difficult in water.
 Wind tunnel techniques for these measurements have been developed and advanced to a level of high reliability and accuracy (Bradshaw, 1970).
-For local velocity measurements in wind tunnels, numerous instruments are available: pitot tubes, hot-wire, hot-film, and pulsed-wire anemometers.
-(The pulsed-wire anemometer is especially useful in low speed and reversing flows, as it is capable of detecting the direction of flow; it is also relatively insensitive to small fluctuations in temperature, and therefore would be useful in stratified flows.)
-Hot-film anemometers are used in water, but require much travail to obtain reliable measurements.
+For local velocity measurements in wind tunnels, numerous instruments are available: pitot tubes, not wire-, hot film,- and pulse wire-anemometers.
+Hot film anemometers are used in water, but require much travail to obtain reliable measurements.
 At typical low flow speeds used in water, pitot tubes are not very useful.
-Small propeller anemometers (~lcm dia.) have been developed for special studies in air and water, but are not readily available.
+Small propeller anemometers (~ 1 cm dia.) have been developed for special studies in air and water, but are not readily available.